akshayshanker/InverseDCDP/README.md

 Repository for `Using Inverse Euler Equations to Solve Multidimensional Discrete-continuous Dynamic Models: A General Method'  by Dobrescu and Shanker.

-Contains simple and extended versions of the roof-top cut (RFC) algorithm and applications which implement the paper's theoretical results.
+Contains simple and extended versions of the roof-top cut (RFC) algorithm and applications which implement the paper's results concerning inverse constrained Euler equations.

 ## Abstract